craigfisk/portfolio/README.md

 -    <a href='https://about.me/craigfisk'>About.me/craigfisk</a>
 -    <a href='https://linkedin.com/in/craigfisk'>Linkedin.com/in/craigfisk</a>

 Note: These essays were AI-generated on gemini.google.com using prompts I supplied, and then re-written to cut wordiness.
-Current work: When I wrote the first one, in early 2024, I had just finished a Google Developer Group - San Jose 5-week online session on LLM programming (Gemini, chatGPT, Hugging Face, Docker, Gitpod).
-Currently, in late 2025, we have put https://marmalade.ai on pause -- not least because it needs to have a social strategy.
-Also, the prototype needs to be  converted from Vue 2 to Vue 3, and subscription support using cloud functions needs to be added.
+Current work: When I wrote the first one, I had just finished a Google Developer Group in San Jose for 5 week-session on LLM programming (Gemini, chatGPT, Hugging Face, Docker, Gitpod).
+Agentic AI evolved rapidly in 2025.
+Since November 2025, it seems like every week there's something new.
+Now it is every day.
+Using AI to improve "networking" is great, but we're just figuring out "what then?"

 ## 1) Market Segmentation Using Unsupervised Machine Learning